learn-co-curriculum/phrg-rspec-intro/README.md

 This is called a [Four-Phase Test and can be read about here](https://robots.thoughtbot.com/four-phase-test).

-* Setup - Create testing fixtures and setup the system under test.
+* Setup - Prepare the system to test our scenario.
+Typically this requires us to setup an object(s)'s state so we may make assertions about the behavior we intend to test.

 * Exercise - Use and exercise the system under test.